standardholdingsllc/algobet/ARCHITECTURE.md

 - **SX.bet**
   - Adapter metadata now documents `/markets/active` pagination knobs (pageSize=50, paginationKey/nextKey) so the handler can walk every page before hydrating odds.
 Typical runs ingest several hundred active markets unless a `maxPages` cap is configured for safety.
   - `/orders/odds/best` remains the only place we apply the USDC base token filter; `/markets/active` is kept wide open per the docs.
 The handler wraps `SXBetAPI.getOpenMarkets`, so fee/odds logic stays centralized and logs summarize page-by-page counts.
+  - The platform’s `rest-active` adapter declares `minMarkets=100`.
+If cached snapshots report fewer than that (or the `rawMarkets` metadata drops below the threshold), MarketFeedService forces a live refetch and self-heals Redis/disk, preventing the bot from silently trading on a 25-market slice when the upstream exchange actually has ~2k active contracts.

 ---